niranjankala/niranjankala.github.io/_posts/2020-05-10-Upgrade-ASP_NET_MVC_3_project_to_ASP_NET_MVC_4.md

 ## Introduction

-In this article, you will learn to deploy an Angular application to GitHub Pages using npm angular-cli-ghpages package to easily.
+In this article, you will learn to upgrade an ASP.NET MVC 3 project to ASP.NET MVC 4.

 ## Prerequisites: